 - Pour buckwheat flour into a separate plate.

-- In a large skillet, heat the vegetable oil (when oil starts to shimmer, it’s hot).
+- In a large skillet, heat the vegetable oil (when the oil starts to shimmer, it’s hot).
 Fry pork chops on both sides over medium heat until golden brown (approximately 3 minutes for each side).

 Enjoy.